 Regardless of whether you use bottled or tap water, a clean coffee maker is a delight to work with.
-Descale the espresso machine regularly will ensure that you get the utmost value for money from it.
-Here are expert tips on how to descale an espresso machine the right way.
+Descaling espresso machine regularly will ensure that you get the utmost value for money from it.

-There are three cleaning reagents that you can purchase and use to clean coffee maker at home or office on your own.
+There are four descaling agents that you can use to descale your espresso machine.
 They include:

 Citric acid is found in citric fruits such as limes and lemons.
 It’s processed and sold in form of dry powder at supermarkets and grocery stores.
 Due to its physical similarities with table salt, it is often referred to as sour salt.
 The process of using this product is simple.
 Make a solution with two tablespoons of citric acid and one quart of water.